DSharpPlus/DSharpPlus/CONTRIBUTING.md

 # Versioning

-We follow [SemVer](https://semver.org/) versioning when it comes to pushing stable releases.
+We generally attempt to follow [semantic versioning](https://semver.org/) when it comes to pushing stable releases.
 Ideally, this means you should only be creating PRs for `patch` and `minor` changes.
 If you wish to introduce a `major` (breaking) change, please discuss it beforehand so we can determine how to integrate it into our next major version.
 If this involves removing a public facing property/method, mark it with the `Obsolete` attribute instead on the latest release branch.

+We may make exceptions to this rule to ease adoption of Discord features and/or changes.
+In particular, we allow minor versions to break existing code if the scope of such breaks is limited or the change is considered crucially important.

 # Proper titles

 When opening issues, make sure the title reflects the purpose of the issue or the pull request.
 Prefer past tense, and be brief.
 Further description belongs inside the issue or PR.

 # New additions

-When adding new features, please attempt to add tests for them.
-Only do so when those tests will not be making calls to the Discord API.
+When adding new features that do not correspond to API features, please attempt to add tests for them.
 Our tests follow a specific naming convention.
 If any changes are made to the `DSharpPlus.Commands` namespace, then the tests for those will be found in the `DSharpPlus.Tests.Commands` namespace and directory.

 # Descriptive changes

 We require the commits describe the change made.
 It can be a short description.
-If you fixed or resolved an open issue, please reference it by using the # notation.
+If you fixed or resolved an open issue, please refer to it using Github's # links.

 Examples of good commit messages: